jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 2. Press ``ctrl+R `` and type ``taskschd.msc``.
 3. Create a new scheduled task, set it to run upon user login.
 4. Set trigger as when system boots and when user login.
-5. The operation is to run a programme, in that you create a task that points to the ``.bat`` file.
+5. The operation is to run a programme, in that you create a task that points to the ``MountDisk.bat`` file.
 6. Reboot the computer and you shall have your new disk created.
 If not, tweak the trigger conditions in Step 4.
 7. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.